Umayyad Caliphate: Third Fitna

-Hisham was succeeded by Al-Walid II (743–744), the son of Yazid II.
+Caliph Hisham was succeeded by al-Walid II (743–744), the son of Yazid II.
 Al-Walid is reported to have been more interested in earthly pleasures than in religion, a reputation that may be confirmed by the decoration of the so-called "desert palaces" (including Qusayr Amra and Khirbat al-Mafjar) that have been attributed to him.
-He quickly attracted the enmity of many, both by executing a number of those who had opposed his accession and by persecuting the Qadariyya.
+He quickly attracted the enmity of many, by executing a number of those who had opposed his accession.

-In 744, Yazid III, a son of al-Walid I, was proclaimed caliph in Damascus, while his army killed al-Walid II.
-Yazid III has received a certain reputation for piety and may have been sympathetic to the Qadariyya.
+In 744, Yazid III, a son of al-Walid I, was proclaimed as caliph in Damascus, while his army killed al-Walid II.
+Yazid III has received a certain reputation for piety and may have been sympathetic to the Qadariyah.
 He died a mere six months into his reign.

 Yazid had appointed his brother, Ibrahim, as his successor, but Marwan II (744–750), the grandson of Marwan I, led an army from the northern frontier and entered Damascus in December 744, where he was proclaimed caliph.
 Marwan immediately moved the capital north to Harran, in present-day Turkey.
 A rebellion soon broke out in Syria, perhaps due to resentment over the relocation of the capital, and in 746 Marwan razed the walls of Homs and Damascus in retaliation.

-Marwan also faced significant opposition from Kharijites in Iraq and Iran, who put forth first Dahhak ibn Qays and then Abu Dulaf as rival caliphs.
+Marwan also faced significant opposition from Kharijites in Iraq and Iran, led by al-Dahhak ibn Qays al-Shaybani as a rival caliph.
 In 747, Marwan managed to reestablish control of Iraq, but by this time a more serious threat had arisen in Khorasan.